auth0/docs/articles/architecture-scenarios/application/server-api/part-3.md

 ## Invoke the API

-Now that we have an access token, which includes the valid scopes, we can invoke our API.
+Now that we have an Access Token, which includes the valid scopes, we can invoke our API.

 In order to do so we will:
 - Build a hard-coded timesheet entry in JSON format.
-- Add the access token as an `Authorization` header to our request.
+- Add the Access Token as an `Authorization` header to our request.
 - Make the HTTP POST request.
 - Parse the response and print it in the terminal (optional).